JaydenMaalouf/JoystickPlugin/README.md

 # :video_game: JoystickPlugin for Unreal Engine

-**Plug in.
-Power up.
-Feel everything.**

-`JoystickPlugin` brings SDL2-powered joystick and steering wheel support — including force feedback — to Unreal Engine 4 & 5.
-With a deep integration into Unreal’s Input System, this plugin is designed to help developers **create immersive, responsive, and reactive input experiences** with minimal setup.
+JoystickPlugin provides **joystick and steering wheel support (including force feedback)** for **Unreal Engine 4 and Unreal Engine 5**, built natively for Unreal using SDL.

+It integrates directly with Unreal’s **Input System** and **Subsystem architecture**, making it well-suited for simulation, racing, and hardware-driven projects that require reliable, low-level device access with minimal setup.

+---

 ## :blue_book: Documentation